madudamattos/madudamattos/README.md

 My name is Maria Eduarda Mattos and welcome to my GitHub!

 - 📚 Computer Science student at Ufes
-- 🧑‍💻 Researcher at HCS Laboratory
+- 🧑‍💻 HCI researcher at HCS Laboratory
 - 🎮 Gamer and aspiring game developer
 - 🕶️ Currently focused on development for AR/VR
 - 💬 Suggestions are always welcome!